 In the winter months, there is an expectation that all children bring an appropriate coat to school to wear during outdoor play sessions.
-This is in line with Lancashire Safeguarding recommendations with specifically says children must have adequate clothing.
+This is in line with Lancashire Safeguarding recommendations, which specifically say children must have adequate clothing.

 Children will not be allowed out to play without a suitable coat.